tai2/decor/README.md

 - `--template` Template file.
 If omitted, the default template is used.
 - `--watch` Run `decor` in watch mode.
 It detects updates for template and contents then emits outputs.
 - `--output` Output filename.
-When ommited, the input file name with the extension part replaced with `.md` is used.
+When omitted, the input file name with the extension part replaced with `.md` is used.
 - `--generate-template` Emit the default template to a file.
 You can use it as a starting point of your own template.

 # Template Structure